Pultenaea kraehenbuehlii

 Pultenaea kraehenbuehlii is a species of flowering plant in the family Fabaceae and is endemic to a restricted area of South Australia.
-It is a dense, erect, many-branched shrub with hairy branches, narrow egg-shaped to lance-shaped leaves with the narrower end towards the base, and yellow-orange and red flowers.
+It is a dense, erect, many-branched shrub with hairy branches, narrowly egg-shaped to lance-shaped leaves with the narrower end towards the base, and yellow-orange and red flowers.

 Description

 Pultenaea kraehenbuehlii is a dense, erect, many-branched shrub that typically grows to a height of up to 1.5 m and has glabrous branchlets.
-The leaves are arranged alternately, narrow egg-shaped to lance-shaped with the narrower end towards the base, mostly 4–9 mm long and 2–3 mm wide on a petiole 0.4–0.9 mm long with stipules 0.5–1.0 mm long at the base.
+The leaves are arranged alternately, narrowly egg-shaped to lance-shaped with the narrower end towards the base, mostly 4–9 mm long and 2–3 mm wide on a petiole 0.4–0.9 mm long with stipules 0.5–1.0 mm long at the base.
 The flowers are arranged in small groups near the ends of branches, each flower 7.5–9 mm long on a pedicel 1.8–3 mm long with overlapping bracts 5–6 mm long at the base.
 The sepals are 4–5 mm long with egg-shaped bracteoles 2.5–3 mm long attached to the side of the sepal tube.
 The standard petal is yellow-orange with a red base, 11.5–14 mm wide and 8–10 mm high, the wings 8.5–9.5 mm long, and the keel is red and 6.5–8 mm long.
 The fruit is an oval pod 7.4–8.8 mm long.

 Taxonomy and naming

 Pultenaea kraehenbuehlii was first formally described in 1998 by Peter J. Lang in the Journal of the Adelaide Botanic Gardens from specimens he collected in the Northern Mount Lofty Ranges.
-The specific epithet (kraehenbuehlii) honours the South Australian botanist Darrell N. Kraehenbuehl.
+The specific epithet (kraehenbuehlii) the South Australian botanist Darrell N. Kraehenbuehl.

 Distribution

-This pultenaea is restricted to the Tothill Range and nearby Spring Hill in the Mount lofty Ranges of South Australia.
+This pultenaea is restricted to the Tothill Range and nearby Spring Hill in the Mount Lofty Ranges of South Australia.